Key features of Ceylon

 Powerful type system

 Programming with objects is a breeze.
 Everything is an object, even numeric values, even the null value, even a function or class.
-Handle collections with higher-order functions and comprehensions.
+Handle collections with higher-order functions and comprehensions, and an elegant streams API.
 Model difficult relationships with mixin inheritance.

 Type inference, flow-sensitive typing, and typesafe